-The VR Plane to Sphere effect in Adobe Premiere allows you to take 2D elements such as pictures, standard video, or titles, and map them properly into your 360° video.
+This tutorial shows how to use the VR Plane to Sphere effect in Adobe Premiere Pro to take 2D elements such as pictures, standard video, or titles, and map them properly into your 360° video.

 Because of the way 360° videos are laid out, when adding these elements, you need to take into account the fact that the video on the screen will eventually be wrapped around to create a 360° video.
 This means that if you don’t account for this, your 2D elements may appear distorted in the video.
 The VR Plane to Sphere effect will make sure these elements are laid out properly within the video.